lunatech-labs/lunatech-labs.github.com/services/play-framework-support-services.md

 path_prefix: ../
 depth: 1
 title: Play framework support services
-categories: [technology]
+categories: services
-summary: Lunatech provides consultancy, training and support, to help you with your Play projects.
 ---

+Lunatech provides consultancy, training and support, to help you with your Play projects.

 ## Consultancy